On evaluation of joint risk for non-negative multivariate risks under dependence uncertainty

-Before we interpret above axioms in the context of finance, we would like to make some comments on the copula-based positive homogeneity (A1).
-First, from the copula-based positive homogeneity, we conclude that $\tau({\bf X}, C_{\bf X}) = 0$, whenever there is at least one component of ${\bf X} = (X_1, \cdots, X_d)$ being zero.
-For the sake of explanation, assume that $X_d = 0$, then $\tau ((X_1, \cdots, X_{d-1}, 0), C_{\bf X}) = 0$.
-What this conclusion exactly means is that in this case, one needs only to concern the joint risk of the $(d-1)$-dimensional portfolio $(X_1, \cdots, X_{d-1})$ rather than that of $(X_1, \cdots, X_{d-1}, 0)$, because adding a zero position to the portfolio $(X_1, \cdots, X_{d-1})$ undoubtedly does not change anything about the joint risk of $(X_1, \cdots, X_{d-1})$.
-In other words, the acting joint risk of portfolio $(X_1, \cdots, X_{d-1}, 0)$ is nothing else but just that of portfolio $(X_1, \cdots, X_{d-1})$.
-In summary, before evaluating the joint risk of a portfolio, we should eliminate those components being zero from the portfolio, and then measure the joint risk of the remaining portfolio via a multivariate joint risk measure on some lower dimension space $ \sX^l_+ \times \sC^l$, $1 \leq l < d,$ where $\sC^l$ is the set of all copulas on $[0,1]^l$.
+Before we interpret above axioms in the context of finance, we would like to make two comments on the component-wise positive homogeneity (A1).
+First, from Axiom (A1), we can easily conclude that $\tau({\bf X}) = 0$, whenever there is at least one component of ${\bf X}=(X_1, \cdots, X_d)$ being zero.
+For simplicity and without any loss of generality, we assume that $X_d = 0$.
+Then $\tau ((X_1, \cdots, X_{d-1}, 0)) = 0$.
+This conclusion means that in such a case, one only needs to concern the \textit{joint risk} of the $(d-1)$-dimensional random vector $(X_1, \cdots, X_{d-1})$ rather than that of $(X_1, \cdots, X_{d-1}, 0)$, because adding a zero random variable to the random vector $(X_1, \cdots, X_{d-1})$ undoubtedly does not change anything about the \textit{joint risk} of $(X_1, \cdots, X_{d-1})$.
+In other words, the acting \textit{joint risk} of $(X_1, \cdots, X_{d-1}, 0)$ is nothing else but just that of $(X_1, \cdots, X_{d-1})$.
+This is also the main reason why we call the resulting risk measures \textit{joint risk measures} from the axiomatic point of view.
+In summary, when evaluating the joint risk of a random vector, we should eliminate those zero-valued components first, and then measure the joint risk of the remaining components using a joint risk measure on some lower dimension space $ \sX^l_+$, $1 \leq l < d$.
 We would also like to mention that the converse of above conclusion might not be true.